 A need-based Ecampus grant is available to students who are admitted and enrolled in program of study offered through Extended Campus.
 (A program of study is defined as an undergraduate or graduate degree program or minor, undergraduate or graduate certificate program delivered through Extended Campus.)

-The OSU Financial Aid Office will award eligible recipients at the time of packaging based on financial need level.
-Funds are limited and are awarded on a first come first served basis.
-The awards may be granted up to $1000 per term and cannot be used for expenses other than Ecampus tuition and fees.
+The OSU Financial Aid Office will award these grants to eligible recipients at the time of packaging based on financial need level.
+Funds are limited and are awarded on a first-come, first-served basis.
+The Ecampus need-based grants may be awarded up to $1,000 per term and cannot be used for expenses other than Ecampus tuition and fees.

 Information about OSU scholarship opportunities are posted online.
-Check with your academic adviser for scholarships that might be available through your department.
+Check with your academic advisor for scholarships that might be available through your department.